yasiryagi/helpdesk/roles/council-members/README.md

 As soon as the `Voting` stage closes, the Revealing stage begins.
 This is when you can reveal your vote.
 Go to the `Reveal a vote` tab, to actually broadcast your vote.
 Votes that are not revealed in time will not get counted in the election.

 ## Term
 As soon as the `Reveal` stage closes, the 12 candidates with the highest total backing, ie. their own stake + voter stake, will become `Council Members`.
-Their term will run for 14 days, after which a new `Council` will been elected.
+Their term will run for 14 days, after which a new `Council` will be elected.

 Note that the next `Announcement` stage will start exactly 201600 blocks (14 days) after the previous.